petersonwsantos/MyDearFuckDiary/source/sphinx/index.rst

   * 4th item
   * 5th item

-Está é uma sitação do rodapé, Some text that requires a footnote [#f1]_ .
+Está é uma citação do rodapé, Some text that requires a footnote [#f1]_ .

 .. rubric:: Footnotes